xufangzhi/ENVISIONS/README.md

 ## 🔧 Environments
 Please refer to ``requirements.txt`` to build the environment.
-The current version of code only supports the experiments on 8*GPUs.
+The current version of code supports the experiments on 8*GPUs.

 ## 🚀 How to Start Training